 It is better to spend a couple hundred dollars extra up front for the right machine than it is to suffer with years of irritation.
-Now, let’s go shopping.
+Now, let’s go shopping for some reloading equipment.

 MEC: MAYVILLE ENGINEERING